RichardSunnyMeng/APN-official-codes/README.md

-# APN
+# xxxxxxxx
-Purify the artifact features for cross-domain generated image detection
+xxxxxxxxxxxxxxxxxxxxx
+Update after the paper acceptance (Submitted to CVPR 2024).